Adam-Mills-1/Portfolio_SQL_Life_Expectancy/README.md

 In part 1 we clean, restructure and prepare the data using SQL.

 In part 2 we create visualisations and an interactive dashboard with the data using the software tableau.

+The interactive dashboard that was made using the data produced by this project can be viewed here: https://public.tableau.com/app/profile/adam.mills4584/viz/LifeExpectancyDashboard_16602229457180/Dashboard1